San-Sax

 Véronique Sanson (joint lead vocals, piano)

 What do you do when you’re a singer/songwriter who’s running out of songs?
 Start co-writing?
 Begin including songs written by colleagues on your albums?
 Issue a set of covers?
-Finally, settle for re-recording your old material as a series of duos?
+Finally, settle for re-recording your old material as a series of duets?
 Here Véronique Sanson reaches the end of that trajectory.
 Credit where due, the song selection here isn’t too predictable (though the usual suspects are present and correct), and the whole thing confirms her status as one of the all-time great songwriters.
 What’s more, this is beautifully performed, arranged and produced.
 The problem is that she didn’t arrange or produce, and barely played her trademark piano.
 The second problem is that I’d never choose to play these versions in preference to the originals.
 The third issue is that whilst this reminds me how good she was, I’d love an album that reminds me how good she is.
 The first pressing included a bonus DVD featuring video versions of three of the songs, whilst a ‘deluxe edition’ was also available with a tote bag, notebook and lithograph.
 GRADE: B–.

 Santa (Argentina): Templario (Chapa ZL-662, with inner, 1986)